 The Petition for Medical Leave form must be submitted within 30 days from the start of the course for which the medical leave is being applied.
 The maximum period of a leave of absence is one (1) term per leave.
 Students may apply for a maximum of four (4) leaves of absence for medical reasons throughout their degree program, and students in non-degree programs may apply for a maximum of one (1) leave of absence for medical reasons.
 Each leave of absence equals one (1) term and requires a separate petition which must be approved by the University's administration.
 Only students in good academic and financial standing will be considered for approval of leave.
-Medical issues requiring more than four (4) leaves of absence during the dissertation, thesis, research portfolio, or capstone project phase, will not have access to advisor/professor resources until they resume their studies.
+Medical issues requiring more than four (4) leaves of absence must be approved in writing by the university's administration.
+Students taking a medical leave of absence during the dissertation, thesis, research portfolio, or capstone project phase, will not have access to advisor/professor resources until they resume their studies.
 Program structure and requirements for completion are subject to change during the period of medical leave.
 The Petition for Special Medical Leave of Absence Form can be downloaded from the University website and requires a licensed physician's signature.